Fruitvale, Texas

 Fruitvale is a small city in Van Zandt County, Texas, United States.
-The population was 408 at the 2010 census, and 428 as of 2019.
-The town draws its name from its location.
-Missouri Pacific Railroad in the center of the historic fruit-growing district of the Sabine River valley in northeastern Van Zandt County.
+The population was 408 at the 2010 census, and 476 as of 2020.
+The town draws its name from its location in the center of the historic fruit-growing district of the Sabine River valley in northeastern Van Zandt County.
 Its name was originally Bolen Switch, but it was changed around 1901 after a petition of local fruit growers, and a post office was established in 1903.
-In April 2017, an EF-2 tornado struck the town causing much damage and several injuries.
+On April 29, 2017, an EF-3 tornado struck the town at EF-2 intensity, causing major damage and several injuries.
 Fruitvale Independent School District serves the town for head start to 12th grade.